 How to Beat the Heat in Summer While Hiking

 Hiking in the hot summer months can be challenging and demanding for your body to handle the heat.
-This summer 2022, we tried out simple tricks that work pretty well.
+Last summer, we tried out simple tricks in the Southwest of the US that worked pretty well.

 Holding the head under cold water to beat the heat.

-A cold head and hair is awesome in the heat.
+A cold head and wet sun hat are fantastic in the heat.

-If you carry plenty of water or water is provided during the hike cool down your head.
+If you carry plenty of water or water is provided during the hike, cool down your head.
+If possible, sleep in the forest close to a cooling river (but higher up due to the risk of flooding), as we did, for example, in Sedona.

 A man sitting on a trunk next to a tree in GSENM